ozywuli/ab-spacex/README.md

 * `cd ab-spacex`
 * `npm install`

 (Tested fresh installs on Mac and Windows WLS.
-Let me know if you run into any issues)
+Let me know if you run into any issues.)

 ## Running / Development